FAQ - Clinics and Externships

 Can I Participate in More Than One Program?Top

 Yes.
-Students may participate in multiple clinic and internship programs during their law school career, but may only participate in one program per semester and generally may only participate in a particular program one time.
+Students may participate in multiple clinic and externship programs during their law school career, but may only participate in one program per semester and generally may only participate in a particular program one time.
 However, at the discretion of the overseeing professor, students may occasionally repeat a program when the subsequent placement would be substantially different from the student's initial experience.

 Absolutely.
-Students who participate in clinic and internship programs have a duty to comply with the requirements of client confidentially and may not share confidential information with unauthorized individuals.
+Students who participate in clinic and externship programs have a duty to comply with the requirements of client confidentially and may not share confidential information with unauthorized individuals.
 Students must ensure that they are familiar with the Florida Rules of Professional Conduct, especially Rule 4-16.

 If the problem is serious, such as one that threatens student safety or involves unlawful or unethical conduct or violates any of Stetson's policies, you should inform your overseeing professor and the Associate Dean of Academics immediately.
 (Obviously, if there is an imminent threat your safety, you should call 911 immediately).
 In such situations, the overseeing professor will determine and initiate an appropriate response to the problem.